7.6. Using OpenSCAP with the atomic scan command

-atomic scancommand allows users to utilize OpenSCAP scanning capabilities to scan their docker-formatted container images and containers present on the system.
+atomic scancommand enables users to use OpenSCAP scanning capabilities to scan docker-formatted container images and containers on the system.
 It is possible to scan for known CVE vulnerabilities or for configuration compliance.
+Additionaly, users can remediate docker-formatted container images to the specified policy.

 atomictool for container management, enter the following command: